What Are The Bankruptcy Alternatives In Canada

 Consolidation Loan

 When confronted by “The Problem”, the first thing most people try to do is to consolidate their debts.
-This will usually mean lower monthly payments.
+Viewed by many as the best alternative to bankruptcy, this will usually mean lower monthly payments.
 It also means it will take longer to pay off.

 A debt consolidation loan will help keep their good credit rating and should relieve the monthly payment pressure.
 However, when their credit rating has already deteriorated, or if they lack collateral, they may not be able to get such a loan.
 They may need a co-signor or guarantor, which may be impossible for them to find.
 If you have not investigated the possibility of consolidating your debts, you should.